AW-Hunter/ErgonautZero/README.md

 * [Corne](https://github.com/foostan/crkbd) by [foostan](https://github.com/foostan)
 * [Dao](https://github.com/yumagulovrn/dao-choc-ble) by [yumagulovrn](https://github.com/yumagulovrn)

-## Idea

-We wanted to create a pretty affordable, nice looking, and, most importantly, very DIY-friendly ergonomic wireless split keyboard with Gateron Low Profile switches.

-## Photos

-Gallery can be found on [imgur](https://imgur.com/a/sOBBtmQ).

 ## Features

 * Low-profile, which will reduce strain on your beautiful hands;